 This report documents a detailed study of these problems and alternative solutions utilizing criteria of Remote and Subsistence Harbors as defined in the Water Resources Development Act of 2007, Section 2006.
 This report recommends construction of breakwaters that would provide protection from predominantly northerly waves to make launching and retrieval of subsistence vessels safer and help improve the overall quality of life.
-The recommended plan would require 78,400 cubic yards of associated rock with a small near-shore area dredged to -10 feet, requiring removal of 3,000 cubic yards of material at a total cost of \$32,718,000, which includes repair and maintenance to be performed once every 10 years for the 50-year project life.
+The recommended plan would require 78,400 cubic yards of associated rock with a small near-shore area dredged to -10 feet, requiring removal of 3,000 cubic yards of material at a project first cost of \$28,960,000.
 The constructed project would support safe subsistence opportunities and provide much needed protection for navigation access.

-Although the range of total benefits is between \$6.1million and \$7.4 million, a cost effectiveness/incremental cost analysis was performed that substantiates the best investment in accordance with Section 2006 criteria.
-Non-Federal sponsor support for implementation of the project includes the City of Diomede and the Native Village of Diomede, with financial assistance from Kawerak, Inc.
+The recommended project does not have net positive National Economic Development benefits; however, the remote and subsistence intent and specialness of the study authority is being fully relied on for justification.
+Although the range of total benefits is between \$6.2 million and \$7.4 million, equating a benefit to cost ratio range of 0.18 to 0.26, a cost effectiveness and incremental cost analysis was performed that substantiates the best investment in accordance with Section 2006 criteria.

+Non-Federal Sponsor support for implementation of the project includes the City of Diomede and the Native Village of Diomede, with financial assistance from Kawerak, Inc. the current cost sharing Sponsor for the study effort.